ErSachinBhati/Docsify/README.md

 ```

 The command npm i docsify-cli -g is used to install the Docsify CLI (Command Line Interface) globally on your system using npm (Node Package Manager)

+npm         : This is the Node Package Manager, which is used to manage packages and dependencies for Node.js applications
+i           : This tells npm that you want to install a package.
+docsify-cli : This is the name of the package you want to install.
+-g          : This stands for "global", the package will be installed globally on your system.

 **Output**